sc0w/phosh-antispam/README.md

 AllowBlockedNumbers: Whether you want to allow blocked numbers through.

 AllowCallback: Allows a ten second timeout for a number to call again and be let through.
 This can be useful if it is a human calling you.
+Note this does not apply to contacts named "Spam", they will always be hung up on.

 Matchlist: A comma seperated list of numbers (or partial numbers) you want to allow through.
 For example, if you want to allow the area code `201` and the number prefix `312-555-*` through, you would make this line:
 ```